 A course that is tailored to nursing students.
-It provides students with brief and general information in chemistry and functional groups of carbon compounds that are required to understand biochemistry.
+It provides students with general information in chemistry and functional groups of carbon compounds that are required to understand biochemistry.
 The course discusses the main biochemical pathways in the cell, alluding to related disorders.
 It is composed of three units: (a) general chemistry (b) organic chemistry and (c) biochemistry.
-Offered to BS Nursing students.
-First semester.
+Offered to BS nursing students.
+First term.